PedroMagar/MISA-I/README.md

 - Become a true MISC architecture: Currently the instruction structure are much more RISC like, and some instructions can even been said to be CISC, here are the main culprits:
 	- LI: will read the next instruction (8-bit data mode) or even next two instructions (16-bit data mode) as immediate value to store on register, it's not complex, but can be argued to have a variable length instruction size, even so this instruction is here to stay, cause as 8-bit do not let left much space for an immediate, without it generating an address to read or store a value would became painfully taxing on the runtime.
 	- Changing CPU behavior is something to be debated, as if already existing instructions will have a different behavior some may count then as new instructions, or as a complex instruction, or both, this would lead to a violation of philosophy, none less this one is also here to stay, the opcode saved and flexibility added is what gives hope of this ISA be competitive.
-	- RER & RERO: They are great for preemptive multitasking, based on XJ from CDC 7600, this function would work perfectly to store the current task when an interrupt is detected or when the OS is doing a context switch, as the architecture doesn't have a JI (Jump Immediate) instruction, it would be impossible to restore all the register when returning to the process because the last register to be restored would have to contain the PC address of when the execution was stopped, this would imply to define at high level a "throw away" register that would only be usable when interruption is set off.
+	- RER: Problably a CISC instructions, It's great for preemptive multitasking, based on XJ from CDC 7600, this function would work perfectly to store the current task when an interrupt is detected or when the OS is doing a context switch, as the architecture doesn't have a JI (Jump Immediate) instruction, it would be impossible to restore all the register when returning to the process because the last register to be restored would have to contain the PC address of when the execution was stopped, this would imply to define at high level a "throw away" register that would only be usable when interruption is set off.
 	- Protected Memory: MISC abolishes MMU, even so I believe it's important to have a way to protect itself from malicious users.
 I'm still studying how to do it, for now I'm looking at RA (Relative Address) and FL (Field Length) of CDC Architecture.
 	- SOLUTIONS: RER/RERO, Protected Memory, Fence and others non essentials behavior probably will be defined as non-obligatory or even postergated to MISA-II, in this way, MISA-I can be kept clean and MISC conformant if desirable (usability will take priority over philosophy).
 - Watchdog Timer: Due to instruction space limitations, it was removed in favor of the FENCE instruction, it's currently in the high priority list to be added (currently loking into replace RERO).
-- CP/MV: Currently the operation to Copy was removed to resolve a major oversight of not having the 'Inverse' operation, as a bonus the architecture also received an add carry, but the downside is as the architecture does not have a way to directly access all register, when the data needs to interact with two register that doesn't have a link it has to be moved/copied, this can occur in a major overhead as currently the only way to copy is to first clear a register then add the value to be moved/copied to it, and also the data in the other register may need to be moved or even worse, stored.
-This may look like a design flaw but it's an architectural decision (won't say a good one), is not all data that needs to communicate with every register and current design allow enough flexibility to be reasonably efficient.
 - MEMCPY: With the 'Flex Memory' concept, it would help to have an instruction to copy directly the memory without recurring to LW/SW loop.
 - BIT Operations: Reading (for a branch) and writing a single bit of a register (flag).
 - Flags: A dedicated register for flags and used by bit operations.
 - JAL: Jump and Link could be not destructive, in this case it would be possible to swap with SMEM and change SMEM behavior to be based on register file location.
 - Cache and TSO (Total Store Order): Let's start simple, 128 Bytes of storage on a 6T Flip-Flop would result in 6144 Transistors, a MOS 6502 has 3500, Intel 8080 has 6000 and Z80 has 8500 ...
 For an 8-bit CPU, a cache is useless or at least on the best of the best a really really really HUGE burden, BUT, if low transistor count (small size) is not one of the requirements, and a wide input (like 4-way decode) is what you are doing, a small cache can be desired, and when there is a cache, there is a possibility of memory mismatch with other devices on the bus, to prevent this, sync could be done by setting the CPU in write through mode and using FENCE instruction in sensible areas.
-- Send Interruption: Interruption can be interpreted as a one bit signal, it would likely violate the RISC/MISC philosophy of only dealing with memory, but its benefits of working as a mean for multi-core synchronization, bank switch and others tasks cannot be underestimated (even if the higher bits of the address space can be used similarly), it could be added by replacing SMEM H (when F=1), this would also free some space for more instructions.
+- Send Interruption: Interruption can be interpreted as a one bit signal, it would likely violate the RISC/MISC philosophy of only dealing with memory, but its benefits of working as a mean for multi-core synchronization, bank switch and others tasks cannot be underestimated (even if the higher bits of the address space can be used similarly), all this flexibility for the small price of an almost throw away instruction space can not be classified as anything other than a bargain, this is why it's here and probably to stay.

 There are also some operations that have some high overhead due to the architecture:
 - Branch between values may require a SUB or ADD operation before comparison, due to the destructive nature of the architecture, if the original value of comparison cannot be lost there will be an operation overhead to copy the main value to an available register before the Branch, if there is no available register at the moment...
 Well... glhf...
-- Carry behavior can not be changed directly like others control instructions (CSM, CS and CV), for changing this behavior will be necessary to enter management mode (OPM 0) and then updating 'CPU Mode' register with the desired value/behavior.
+- CP/MV: Currently the operation to Copy was removed to resolve a major oversight of not having the 'Inverse' operation, as a bonus the architecture also received a branch if carry operation, the downside is since the architecture does not have a way to directly access all register, when the data needs to interact with two register that doesn't have a link betwen then, the data has to be moved/copied, now this can occur in a major overhead as currently the only way to copy is to first clear a register then add the value to be moved/copied to it, and also the data in the other register may need to be moved or even worse, stored.
+This may look like a design flaw but it's an architectural decision (won't say a good one), is not all data that needs to communicate with every register and current design allow enough flexibility to be reasonably efficient.

 ### Honorable Mentions
 There are some instructions that was once in the isa, but currently were removed due to conflict/priority compared to the current design, but there are also others that are just waiting to be in: